viadee/mateo-vscode-extension/DEVELOP.md

 The extension is currently being developed and built using Node.js 20 LTS.

 ## "Run and Debug" the source code from inside VS Code
+The first time you're wanting to run the extension, please be sure to run `npm clean-install`.
+Afterwards, just press F5/launch the "Run Extension" launch configuration.

 This opens a _separate_ VS Code window with the extension activated.
 It does not integrate the extension into your current VS Code instance.

 ## Package and install the extension